Clearbanc co-founder and president Michele Romanow is coming to Disrupt SF – TechCrunch

 “A lot of founders in the early days don’t calculate what their equity could be worth,” she added.
 “Like the first $250,000 in Uber is worth $1 billion now.”

-Clearbanc, founded less than four years ago, has already put hundreds of millions of dollars in its pockets and like Brex, it has ambitions to support each and every startup out there.
-Brex and Clearbanc’s leaders will undoubtedly provide a conversation on the state of startups & fintech that can’t be missed.
+Clearbanc, founded less than four years ago, has already put hundreds of millions of dollars in its pockets and, like Brex, has ambitions to support each and every startup out there.
+Brex and Clearbanc’s leaders will undoubtedly provide a conversation on the state of startups and fintech that can’t be missed.